Adityaarora08/Cab-Booking-System-Full-Stack/README.md

 <img width="1440" alt="Screenshot 2023-04-02 at 6 19 43 PM" src="https://user-images.githubusercontent.com/79107244/229355665-157c0632-acaa-47bf-a1eb-42924263fffb.png">

-The cabs will automatically be available after their trips which is implemented by timeout function as distances were given in minutes.
 The user can also book another cab from the other four options if one is already booked by them.

 The website is also made responsive using basic media queries.